In a San Francisco high school, the scars of remote schooling linger

 Ryan missed the band show, but he had his teacher, right there in front of him, showing him how to do the math, something he never got when he was learning at home.

 Pre-pandemic, Ryan’s whole world was friends, drums and sports.
-When that all was suddenly take away, he found himself spending hour after hour online — not just at school, but deep into the night, playing video games with his friends over the text, voice and video app Discord, an app that allows friends to play together.
+When all of that was suddenly taken away, he found himself spending hour after hour online — not just at school, but deep into the night, playing video games with his friends over the text, voice and video app Discord, which allows friends to play together.

 It caught up with him.
-In August of 2020, he started to notice a ringing in his ears that would not go away.
+In August 2020, he started to notice a ringing in his ears that would not go away.
 His doctor said it was tinnitus.
 His ears may have been damaged from the drumming, or maybe it was ear phones day after day.
 The ringing was always there.
 A few nights lying in bed, the ringing so loud he could not sleep, Ryan wondered whether he wanted to keep living.

 “I was just like, it could be easier to just, like, take myself out,” he said.